Pan

 Pan options buttons on midjourney.com

 If you'd like to change your prompt while panning to add new elements, click the "Editor" button.
-This loads your image into Midjourney's editor, where you can make multiple changes at once (pan, zoom, remix, and vary region).
+This loads your image into Midjourney's editor, where you can make multiple changes at once (pan, Zoom Out, Remix, and Vary Region).
 You can click and drag the canvas edges or select a different aspect ratio to pan.

 Editor button on midjourney.com